organix/uFork/ufork-wasm/awp.md

         Otherwise 'connection' is undefined and 'reason' provides an explanation.

-The requestor must return a `cancel` function that cancels the attempt to connect.
+The requestor may return a `cancel` function that cancels the connect attempt.

 #### Listening